EberronBruce/Udacity-would-you-rather/README.md

 Should be able to start the app using `npm install` and `npm start`, or you could use yarn.

 Leaving the instructions from create react app below for further details.

+### Author:
+EberronBruce

 # Getting Started with Create React App